 On the other hand, the court may consider assets that were used for the benefit of both partners or shared with the other partner as marital assets, even if the assets originally were separate.

-Determining what is a marital asset and what is a separate asset is often a point of contention during a divorce, but a good divorce attorney can usually help divorcing spouses reach an agreement that is acceptable to both sides without having to go to court.
+Determining what is a marital asset and what is a separate asset is often a point of contention during a divorce, but a good family law attorney can usually help divorcing spouses reach an agreement that is acceptable to both sides without having to go to court.

 How is Real Estate Divided?